google/gemmlowp/README.txt

 At the moment, we only have optimized code paths for ARM NEON SIMD.
 Some are written in inline assembly, some are written in C++ using intrinsics.
 Both GCC and Clang are supported.

+Details of what it takes to make an efficient port of gemmlowp, namely writing a suitable GEMM kernel and accompanying packing code, are explained in this file: doc/kernels.txt

 Public interfaces